squareboat/sneaker/README.md

 ],
 ```

-You can also use '*' in the `capture` array which will in turn captures every exception and in `App/Exceptions/Handler.php` you can use following code:
+You can also use `'*'` in the `$capture` array which will in turn captures every exception.
+To use this feature you should add the following code in `App/Exceptions/Handler.php`:

 ```php
 public function report(Exception $e)